Eastbourne manslaughter: Reaction and aftermath

 The jury found Hopley guilty of cruelty in July 1864, but suggested that Fanny had condoned his treatment of her.
 The judge therefore ruled that her case was insufficient to grant a divorce.
 The verdict sparked outrage among the public, who believed that "a great injustice had been done", and that Fanny should not be forced to remain married to an abusive convicted killer.
 Fanny left England shortly afterwards, allegedly to avoid having to continue living with Hopley.

 Hopley largely withdrew from the public eye after the trial, becoming a private tutor in London and publishing pamphlets on spiritualism in the late 1860s.
-He died at University College Hospital on 24 June 1876.
+He died at University College Hospital on 24 June 1876 and was buried on the western side of Highgate Cemetery, with his brother, the painter Edward Hopley.
 A retrospective editorial published in The Times in 1960 concluded that Hopley was not "the villain which some persons pictured him to be"; it noted that at the time of his arrest Hopley had been planning the construction of a "model school" in Brighton and that he had examined architect's drawings of the school after beating Cancellor.

 In 1865, Cancellor's death was used in a medical journal article discussing adult hydrocephalus.
 Despite Willis's statement that Cancellor had no pre-existing medical condition that would have caused or contributed to his death, author Samuel Wilks suggested not only that Cancellor had hydrocephalus, but that he was consequently more susceptible to physical injury as a result.
 He pointed to the autopsy finding of fluid in Cancellor's brain to support his assertions and argued that this effusion would have caused physical weakness.

 R v Hopley was used as an archetypal case for legal commentaries about corporal punishment until physical discipline was officially banned in British schools over a century later.
 According to education professor Marie Parker-Jenkins, R v Hopley is "the most quoted case of the 19th century involving the issue of corporal punishment".
 The case is credited with prompting outcry against corporal punishment among the general public, although contemporary education journals rejected the possibility of abolishing corporal punishment.
 Hopley's defence, known as "reasonable chastisement", became a frequently used response to charges of corporal punishment and was incorporated into the Children and Young Persons Act 1933.
 Cockburn's requirement for "moderate and reasonable" punishment was established as a legal limit to corporal punishment and is still employed in modern legal scholarship.